itexico/interview-codingchallenge-fsjs/README.md

     - I need an exposed CRUD API to affect the Lists and Items entities using the correct HTTP verbs for each
       - Create, update, remove, fetch all and fetch by id should be supported for lists and items (10 endpoints total)
     - I need middleware to happen on each request validating that the user has a cookie named "auth" or not (log the value to output, we are not managing authentication of any kind just yet)

-    - I need a test suit testing the endpoints
+    - I need a test suite testing the endpoints
-    - I need a test suit testing the middleware covering the cases where the user has a cookie named "auth", a cookie with another name or no cookie at all
+    - I need a test suite testing the middleware covering the cases where the user has a cookie named "auth", a cookie with another name or no cookie at all

 ## The small print